-The PBC at Appendix 1, sets out the high level investment strategy for this plan.
+The PBC sets out the high level investment strategy for this plan.
 Subject to HDdUHB approval this document will be submitted to WG for their endorsement.

 Following WG endorsement the HDdUHB will be in a position to draw down the necessary resources from WG to support the development of the individual BJC's/OBC's to progress with the delivery of this plan.
+This will include both internal HDdUHB resources and the appointment of specialist Supply Chain Partners.

-Further discussion will be needed to consider how the HDdUHB deliver these major projects whilst ensuring they remain fully coordinated with future repurposing plans for our Estate.
+Further discussion will be required, to consider how the HDdUHB delivers these major projects whilst ensuring they remain fully coordinated with future repurposing plans for our Estate.

 The prioritised schedule of work over the initial 8 year implementation plan totals circa £118m for the whole of the acute estate.
-This brings the investment plan to the 2027/28 Financial Year (FY).
+This brings the investment plan to the 2027/2028 Financial Year (FY).

-For GGH and WGH this concludes the investment plan and aligns broadly with current programming for the repurposing of these two sites.
-This investment is on the basis of ensuring safe Business Continuity of Clinical Services continues.
+For GGH and WGH, this concludes the investment plan and aligns broadly with current programming for the repurposing of these two sites.
+This investment is on the basis of ensuring safe Business Continuity of Clinical Services.

-For Prince Philip Hospital (PPH) and Bronglais General Hospital (BGH) the investment plan continues beyond 2027/28.
-With further investment of circa £128m required in this Estate to achieve Estate code condition B. (Defined as sound, operationally safe and exhibits only minor deterioration).
-Whilst the capital costs of this phase have been broadly estimated the programme of fully delivering this has not yet been fully established.
+For Prince Philip Hospital (PPH) and Bronglais General Hospital (BGH) the investment plan continues beyond 2027/2028.
+With further investment of circa £128m required in this Estate to achieve Estate Code Condition B. (Defined as sound, operationally safe and exhibits only minor deterioration).
+Whilst the capital costs of this phase have been broadly estimated, the programme of fully delivering this has not yet been fully established.